-When I'm buying leggings for running my primary concern is warmth.
+When I'm buying mens leggings for running my primary concern is warmth.
 Leggings are something I start to consider once it gets about 10° and below, but I try and push it to 7° if I am feeling manly!
 So we've established a primary concern; that it's all about comfort, feeling great and of course, looking great.

 What I like about running is it is so simple.
 It's a great one that you can do whilst on holiday, even if you have just got 30 minutes spare.
 Unlike cycling in the winter where there's at least 15 minutes of kerfuffle.
 With cycling I'm looking for my leggings and bib-shorts, can’t find my thick socks.
 Base layer, gloves, skull cap.
 My overshoes.
 Bike lights.
 Garmin computer.
 Drinks bottle.
 Helmet.
 What have I forgotten.
-Oh yer, a plastic food bag to put my phone in.
+A plastic food bag to put my phone in.
 Emergency £10...
 But with running it is so easy.
 Of course in the winter the running gear has a few extra layers but in the UK when it's above freezing I can get out the house within just a few minutes.
 To most people getting out the house in a few minutes is certainly a win win situation.

 Sports Tights; Men’s Rules

 Sundried ran a small Twitter survey to see if people prefer to wear shorts over their running tights or leggings (whatever you want to call them).
 In the UK it seems that wearing shorts over tights is the popular vote and the preferred set-up for myself.
 I'm certainly a shorts over tights runner.